Summer’s coming and I am glad.

 According to her chart, my boys have been skating by like eight year olds when it comes to their domestic duties.
 So while I may not want to party with this gal, I say don’t be modest, sister, because– except for the part where you give a pass to those freeloading one year olds— you are killing it in the child labor department!

-But today is the first day of the rest of my life, and as Modest Mom is my witness, here’s what my two little stinkers will have to be able to do before September, or else.
+But today is the first day of the rest of my life, and as Modest Mom is my witness, here’s what my two little stinkers will be doing come September, or else.
 (Do not ask me or else what.
 I don’t know what.
 Something tells me MM would have a few ideas.)

 Make their own lunches.
 I can’t believe I’m outing myself here, but I’ll admit this has been a control thing for me.
-I want them to eat something healthy for lunch.
-When left to their own devices they will always (always) eat cereal which, I can hear you saying it, isn’t so bad, and I agree– it’s not.
-Still, I’m a little weird about the balanced meal thing.
+What can I say, I’m a little weird about the balanced meal thing.
 (Humble brag– learned it on Facebook.)

 Late to the party, I know.

-My plan includes a rotating schedule for dinner dishes where each of us does the whole shebang a few times a week, and then a clean-as-you-go kind of thing for the rest of the day.
+My plan includes a rotating schedule for dinner dishes, and then a clean-as-you-go kind of thing for the rest of the day.
 Loud music, timers, games and cheeriness optional.

 To all the young moms out there who’s kids love gardening and grocery shopping and your favorite bands, I say enjoy it now because one day all those things you thought you knew about your little darlings will come crashing down around you and you will be face to face with someone who is probably totally awesome but who is maybe not awesome in the exact way you *planned* for them to be awesome, and this can be quite a blow.

-My kids can’t cook and I, with the help of Blue Apron 2x a week, plan to change that.
+To get my kids up to speed with the pits and pans, I (with the help of Blue Apron 2x a week), plan to change that.
 I’m hoping that all that practice assembling Lego sets will come in handy when I hand them the box.
 What could possibly go wrong??

 Do hard work that is not pretend hard work.
 Guilty.
 I have given my kids faux chores for years to make myself feel better.
 I could sleep at night knowing that my kids were not some special snowflakes– no!
-My kids fed the dog, for god’s sake.
-They unloaded the dishwasher and made sure the toilet was flushed before company came over (keeping’ it classy).
+They fed the dog, for god’s sake.
+They unloaded the dishwasher and made sure the toilet was flushed before company came over (keeping’ it classy, y’all).
 I was raising young men who would know the value of hard work; why just look at them sweep the front porch, would you???

 You guys, those are the same jobs they’ve had since they were in booster seats, and while I give them props for never giving me grief about doing them, I think that might be because they just don’t want to call attention to the sweet gig that they’ve had for the past several years.
 The last time I sent my son out to weed the front yard, he lasted twenty minutes and then needed to convaless for the better part of the afternoon.